How to Register a Trademark in Canada? : Step-by-Step Guide

 Do I Need to Trademark My Business Name in Canada?

-While not a legal requirement, trademarking your business name provides legal protection for your branding, ensuring others cannot co-opt their likeness to sell similar products or services.
+While not a legal requirement, trademarking your business name provides legal protection for your branding, ensuring others cannot co-opt your likeness to sell similar products or services.

 Do I Trademark My Business Name or Logo?